tajtiattila/joyster/README.md

 `config.UpdateMicros` update frequency in microseconds

-`config.TapDelayMicros` is the maximum time between taps for `Multi` buttons
+`config.TapDelayMicros` is the maximum time between taps for "double-tap" buttons

-`config.KeepPushedMicros` specifies how long should a `Multi` button kept pressed
+`config.KeepPushedMicros` specifies how long should a double-tapped button kept pressed

 `config.ThumbCircle` modifies the logic of reading thumbstick positions.
 Normally when the thumbstick is moved diagonally, the distinct X and Y axes cannot reach their extreme values.